SwipedOn Visitor Management Sytem

 • There are no suggestions because the search field is empty.

-7 Simple Yet Powerful Reception Area Ideas For Your Business
+8 Simple Yet Powerful Reception Area Ideas For Your Business

 When welcoming visitors or clients into the reception area of your workplace, it’s crucial to make a great first impression.
-Some studies suggest you have 7 seconds to make a good first impression upon first meeting with someone.
-And you should treat your reception area the same.
-Just as you would make a first impression in person, the space you welcome visitors and clients into also needs to have an immediate warm, welcoming, wow factor.
+Some studies suggest you have seven seconds to make a positive impression upon first meeting with someone, while other studies suggest you have just one tenth of a second.

-Your reception area is the face of your brand; if the space is bleak, tired and uninspiring, this can convey that your brand or business is the same (even if it’s not!) and it could be the clincher between the deal or no deal with new clients.
-If you’ve made the space interesting, sleek and included details that relate to the positive aspects of your brand, not only will you communicate a positive first impression, but it may be that catalyst for a conversation starter before you get down to real business all while leaving clients, visitors or potential employees with a positive first impression of your workplace.
+If you can make the space interesting, sleek and include little details that relate to aspects of your brand - perhaps a cushions featuring one of your brand colours for example - not only will you communicate a positive first impression, but it may be that catalyst for a conversation starter before you get down to real business, while leaving clients, visitors or potential employees with a positive first impression of your workplace and brand.

 1. Introduce greenery with indoor plants

 Who doesn’t love plants?
 Trick question, we know you all do.
-And bringing a little bit of the outdoors indoors is not only proven to have positive wellness benefits but they will help brighten up the space with a little colour.
+Bringing a little bit of the outdoors indoors is not only proven to have positive wellness benefits but this infusion of lush greenery will help brighten up your office reception area with colour and clean air.
 Depending on how much natural light your reception area gets, there’s sure to be plants to suit.
-While most reception areas might have less access to natural light, choose plants which are low maintenance.
-If your reception area is well lit with filtered sunlight, the Monstera Deliciosa (aka fruit salad plant, pictured below) is a great choice.
-If you have low natural occurring light choose something like an Earth Star or Rattlesnake plants.

 Kara Eads